 You can mix different move types.
 Usually you're better off preferring small (fine-grained) moves over big (course-grained) moves because the score delta calculation will pay off more.
 However, as the traveling tournament example proves, if you can remove a hard constraint by using a certain set of big moves, you can win performance and scalability.
-Try it yourself: run both the simple (small moves) and the smart (big moves) version of the traveling tournament example.
-The smart version evaluates a lot less unfeasible solutions, which enables it to outperform and outscale the simple version.
+A big moves version could evaluate a lot less unfeasible solutions, which enables it to outperform and outscale a small moves version.